University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 - Columns:  schema loci
 - Values: allele identifiers or classification code

-In the next section you will input the `results_alleles.tsv` into the ExtractCgMLST module of `chewBBACA`.
-This is to determine the set of core loci, that is the loci identified in all or the majority of the genomes, based on the allele calling results to be able to perform allele calling at the cgMLST level.

 ### 4.5 Determine the set of loci that make up the core genome in our Salmonella enterica dataset

-Not all loci are present in all genomes

-To focus on the core genome (loci present in ≥95% or 100% of isolates) we will run `chewBBACA` as here:
+In this section, you will use the `results_alleles.tsv` file generated in Step 4.4 as input to the `ExtractCgMLST` module in chewBBACA.
+The `ExtractCgMLST` module identifies the set of core genome loci, those present in all or most of the analysed genomes (in this case, the 9 Salmonella genomes).
+By default, ExtractCgMLST generates core genome schemes using locus presence thresholds of 95%, 99%, and 100% (for example present in 95% of samples), these thresholds are standard for defining the core genome.
+The resulting core genome locus list can then be used to perform allele calling at the cgMLST level, providing higher-resolution typing for strain discrimination.

+To determine the cgMLST loci from the allele calling results, run the following command:

 Please note that for the file path below "cgmlst/allele_calling_results/results_20260713T071622/results_alleles.tsv" the  folder `results_20260713T071622` will be named different for you.
 Please make sure that you insert the correct name in to the below command.
 If you need help please ask.